donghoon-io/donghoon-io.github.io/_publication/chi2022_omhc_workshop.md

   - Soomin Kim
   - Jinwook Seo
   - Hwajung Hong
-venue: CHI 2022 Workshop
+venue: ACM CHI 2022 Workshop
-venue_full: CHI 2022 Workshop on the Future of Emotion in HCI
+venue_full: ACM CHI 2022 Workshop on the Future of Emotion in HCI
 abstract: Although sharing emotional supports in online mental health communities (OMHCs) is an effective and accessible way of managing mental wellbeing, it is often difficult for both seekers and providers.
 To support empathetic interactions, we design an AI-infused workflow that allows users to write emotional supporting messages to other users' posts based on the elicitation of the seeker's emotion and contextual keywords from writing.
 Based on a preliminary user study (N = 10), we identified that the system helped seekers to clarify emotion and describe text concretely while writing a post.
 Providers could also learn how to react empathetically to the post.
 Based on these results, we suggest design implications for our proposed system.
 bibtex: |-
   @inproceedings{omhcs_workshop,